Mitek-Systems/MiSnap-Android/documentation/migration_guide.md

 Please look into the `Dependencies` section of your preferred [integration guide](activity_integration_guide.md) for more information on the available modules and how to integrate them into your project.

 ### I/O API changes
-This version of MiSnap SDK introduces changes to the way a session is started and how the results are retrieved regarding previous versions.
+This version of the MiSnap SDK introduces changes the way a session is started and how the results are retrieved.
 The most relevant changes are:
 * Previous API classes such as `MiSnapApi` and `ScienceApi` and parameter manager classes such as `ScienceParamMgr` and `BarcodeParamMgr` were all replaced with `MiSnapSettings`, the latter being the single source of truth for specifying a session configuration.
 * The `Activity` classes in `misnapworkflow` and `misnapworkflow_UX2` modules were replaced by the `MiSnapWorkflowActivity` in `workflow`'s module.
-* The sessions results are no longer in the results intent, the session results can be retrieved from `MiSnapWorkflowActivity.Result` instead.
+* The session results are no longer in the results intent, the session results can be retrieved from the `MiSnapWorkflowActivity.Result` singleton instead.

 Please look into the [integration guides](activity_integration_guide.md) for more details and examples on the various ways of starting a session.